nzaker/ATOMAP/doc/tutorial.rst

 `sublattice` objects also contain a several plotting functions.
 Since the image is from a |SrTiO3| single crystal, there should be no variations in the structure.
-So any variations are due to factors such as scanning noise, drift and possibly bad fitting.
+So any variations are due to factors such as scanning noise, sample drift and possibly bad fitting.

 .. code-block:: python